RudyMas/tigra/README.md

-# Tiger
+# Tigra Framework
-Tiger an easy-to-use PHP Framework
+Tigra an easy-to-use PHP Framework

 ## Installation

-Creating an new Tiger project can be done with the following command:
+Creating a new Tigra project can be done with the following command:

 ````
-composer create-project tiger/tiger <project_name>
+composer create-project tigra/tigra <project_name>
 ````

 ## Documentation